-- Ideally, scientists should only need to submit their data once, and all distributed data assembly centers act as regional nodes, thereby contributing to the availability of ocean carbon and acidification data through a centralized data portal.
+Ideally, scientists should only need to submit their data once, and all distributed data assembly centers act as regional nodes, thereby contributing to the availability of ocean carbon and acidification data through a centralized data portal.
 Achieving this goal requires the provision of standardized metadata to the search engine of the agreed-upon one-stop portal.
-The most recent data management initiative by the U.N.
-Ocean Acidification Research for Sustainability (OARS) recommends the use of the GOA-ON Portal as the envisioned one-stop OA data portal.
+The most recent data management initiative by the UN Ocean Acidification Research for Sustainability (OARS) recommends the use of the GOA-ON Portal as the envisioned one-stop OA data portal.
 Once implemented, users can use the GOA-ON Portal to search for and access all ocean carbon and acidification data of a specific type.
-Upon discovering a dataset through the Portal, the user can then return to the respective regional data assembly center to access the data files and locate pertinent metadata information.
-In order for the above mentioned federated system to work, each data assembly center would need to meet these standards as below: - 1.
-A long-term archive to ensure uninterrupted data access into the future. - 2.
-Strict version control capabilities, preserving all historical versions of a dataset on a permanent basis. - 3.
-An online submission interface, enabling users to prepare metadata in a machine-readable format, and to upload data files.
-Ideally, it should incorporate a user profile management interface, enabling users to keep track of all historical submissions, and resume a submission at a later time. - 4.
-A community-driven common metadata template to support the management of comprehensive metadata information needed for ocean alkalinity enhancement research. - 5.
-Metadata is stored in: - a.
-A user-friendly interface for metadata readability (e.g., HTML). - b.
-A machine-readable format to facilitate machine-to-machine interoperability (e.g., XML, SQL). - Controlled vocabularies are utilized to various aspects of the metadata to ensure easy machine-to-machine metadata exchange, and successful data findability. - 6.
-Data citation with permanent digital object identifiers (DOIs). - 7.
-An existing mechanism to share standardized metadata with the search engine of the agreed upon data portal.
+Upon discovering a dataset through the portal, the user can then return to the respective regional data assembly center to access the data files and locate pertinent metadata information.
+In order for the abovementioned federated system to work, each data assembly center would need to meet the following standards:

+L.-Q. Jiang et al.: Data reporting and sharing for ocean alkalinity enhancement research